 Teacher Education Program (TEP)

 Bridgewater College (BC) provides a state-approved program for the preparation of elementary and secondary teachers.
-Currently the BC Teacher Education Program (TEP) is in candidate status with the Council for the Accreditation of Educator Preparation (CAEP), expecting a site-visit in Fall 2020.
-Candidates who successfully complete the program and pass the PRAXIS Core Academic Skills for Educators: Math, Virginia Communications and Literacy Assessment (VCLA), Reading for Virginia Educators (RVE; P-6 only) and Praxis Content Area Knowledge Exam within their individual content endorsement area(s) are eligible for licensure in the Commonwealth of Virginia.
+The BC Teacher Education Program (TEP) is also nationally accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+Candidates who successfully complete the program and pass the Virginia Communications and Literacy Assessment (VCLA), Reading for Virginia Educators (RVE; PK-6 only) and Praxis Content Area Knowledge Exam within their individual content endorsement area(s) are eligible for licensure in the Commonwealth of Virginia.
 Additionally, licensure eligibility may be reciprocal with other states as determined by agreements between states.
+It is up to the student to determine if licensure outside of the Commonwealth of Virginia requires additional preparation e.g., testing, coursework, modules.

 Areas of Licensure

-Secondary (6–12): Biology, Career Technical-Family and Consumer Science, Chemistry, English, Social Studies (History and Social Sciences), and Mathematics
+Secondary (6–12): Biology, Career Technical-Family and Consumer Science, Chemistry, English, Social Studies (History and Social Sciences)

 Designated Disciplines (P–12): Health and Physical Education, Music (Instrumental or Vocal), Spanish, Theatre Arts, and Visual Arts